VishnuVR1988/weather-predictor/README.md

 The model is built upon historic data to forecast temperature , humidity , pressure and weather condition.As the weather observations are over a period of time, time-series analysis using ARIMA is used to forecast weather parameters like temperature ,pressure and humidity.
-These have been modelled as Univariate variables
+These have been modelled as univariate variables.
 .